Skip to main content

 The syntax for the comments is: Stryker [disable|restore][once][all| mutator list][: reason for disabling]

-// Stryker disable all Disables all mutants from that line on.
+// Stryker disable all Marks all mutants as ignored from that line on.

 // Stryker restore all re-enables all mutants from that line on.

-// Stryker disable once all will only disable mutants on the next line.
+// Stryker disable once all will mark mutants as ignored for next line only.

 // Stryker disable once Arithmetic,Update will only disable Arithmetic and Update mutants on the next line.